 In case you are reviewed or audited within the time frames illustrated, your best preparation is found in your tax records.
 For many conventionally employed taxpayers, your “T” information slips may comprise most of your tax records.
-Further documents should be kept when you claim deductions such as medical expenses.
+Further documents should be kept when you claim deductions or expenses such as medical, moving, charitable donations, childcare, etc.

 References & Resources

-- Ben Campbell B.Comm (Hons.), CFP, Financial Consultant, Investors Group, 10 Island Shore Blvd., Winnipeg MB
+- Ben Campbell B.Comm (Hons.), CFP, Financial Consultant, Investors Group, Winnipeg MB

 - Canada Revenue Agency: Review of Your Tax Return by the CRA